gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 James has been using Python since 2003 and works on [PyViz](https://pyviz.org/) (a neutral catalog) and [HoloViz](https://holoviz.org/) (his team's opinionated project) at [Anaconda](https://www.anaconda.com/).
 His core
 point: Python has over **175 visualization tools** cataloged on [pyviz.org](https://pyviz.org), and no individual has used more than 25% of them.
-About 90% remain largely untested by the wider community.
+About 90% remain untested by the wider community.
 R has [ggplot2](https://ggplot2.tidyverse.org/) as the obvious default; Python has a paradox-of-choice problem instead.

 **Seven decision dimensions** for narrowing the space: